 - Keep kneading until the butter’s well incorporated, and the surface of the dough becomes smooth.

 - Roll the dough into a ball and place into a bowl, before covering with plastic wrap.
 Leave the dough to rest until it doubles in size.
 I left it for one hour at about 28°C.

 - Punch the air out of the dough and divide it into 8 pieces.
 Let it sit loosely covered for a further 20 minutes.

-- If the dough is sticky, sprinkle with a little flour and tap it in lightly.
+- If the dough is sticky, sprinkle with a tiny amount of flour.

 - Using a rolling pin, roll each dough into an oval shape around 12 cm long.
 Place a tablespoon of curry onto one half of the oval.